meenamurali2m/Capstone_Project/README.md

 ##### 4.1.2.1 Count Plot (Outcome Distribution) - To see how many individuals in the dataset have diabetes (Outcome = 1) versus those who don't (Outcome = 0).
 ![Image](https://github.com/user-attachments/assets/8b6840a9-b788-4545-94b4-d9f3221113b1)

-**Insights from Count Plot** - We see that the dataset is slightly imbalanced, with more non-diabetic cases.
+##### 4.1.2.1.1 **Insights from Count Plot** - We see that the dataset is slightly imbalanced, with more non-diabetic cases.

 ##### 4.1.2.2 Histograms (Distribution of Features) - To visualize how features like Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI,	DiabetesPedigreeFunction are distributed across the population

 ![Image](https://github.com/user-attachments/assets/0f4c2dfa-5d83-4bff-9e12-a08b2b74568c)

-**Insights from Histogram** - Some features (e.g., Insulin) are highly skewed, indicating outliers or irregular distribution.
+##### 4.1.2.2.1 **Insights from Histogram** - Some features (e.g., Insulin) are highly skewed, indicating outliers or irregular distribution.
 Others like Glucose show distinct peaks that may separate diabetic from non-diabetic individuals

 ##### 4.1.2.3 Correlation Heatmap - To check how features are related to each other and to the Outcome

 ![Image](https://github.com/user-attachments/assets/efb13d74-b4ec-4a02-aa23-bb0e71a7b837)

-**Insights from Heatmap** - Glucose, BMI, and Age show moderate to strong positive correlation with Outcome, making them promising predictors
+##### 4.1.2.3.1 **Insights from Heatmap** - Glucose, BMI, and Age show moderate to strong positive correlation with Outcome, making them promising predictors

 ##### 4.1.2.4 Boxplots Plots - To compare feature value distributions across diabetic and non-diabetic groups

 ![Image](https://github.com/user-attachments/assets/33cd501a-594b-452e-b5c5-5a4a4d725221)

-**Insights from Box PLot** - Diabetic individuals have higher median Glucose and BMI.
+##### 4.1.2.4.1 **Insights from Box PLot** - Diabetic individuals have higher median Glucose and BMI.

 ##### 4.1.2.5 Violin Plots - To view both distribution shape and spread of each feature within each class.

 ![Violin Plot](https://github.com/user-attachments/assets/0a31d2ae-5852-4158-a644-904105bc918b)

-**Insights from Violin Plot** - Glucose and Insulin show clear separation in distribution shapes between diabetic and non-diabetic patients.
+##### 4.1.2.5.1 **Insights from Violin Plot** - Glucose and Insulin show clear separation in distribution shapes between diabetic and non-diabetic patients.
 This reinforces their predictive power.

 ##### 4.1.2.6 KDE Plot - To Directly compare feature distributions
 ![Image](https://github.com/user-attachments/assets/4843c154-561e-44ca-b220-337d15031b5a)

-**Insights from KDE Plot** - Glucose shows a clear shift in distribution — highly relevant to diabetes prediction, BMI and Age show moderate predictive value, Insulin might be less impactful on its own
+##### 4.1.2.6.1 ****Insights from KDE Plot**** - Glucose shows a clear shift in distribution — highly relevant to diabetes prediction, BMI and Age show moderate predictive value, Insulin might be less impactful on its own

 ### 4.2 Feature Engineering
 Based on insights from the Exploratory Data Analysis, new features are created to better capture underlying patterns in the data and improve model performance.
-For example, individuals were categorized into age groups (Young, Adult, Senior) to introduce demographic structure, and a Glucose-to-Insulin ratio was derived to reflect insulin sensitivity, which is a crucial indicator in diabetes prediction.
-These engineered features aim to provide additional context that raw variables may not fully express.
-One-hot encoding is used for categorical variables to make them compatible with machine learning algorithms.

-We’ll also perform some light feature engineering to include -
+We will also perform some light feature engineering to include -
 1. Creating age categories (e.g., Young Adult, Adult, Senior)
 2. Adding a derived feature: Glucose-to-Insulin ratio (to reflect insulin sensitivity)
 3. Dropping features with very low variance or weak correlation (after we did EDA)

+These engineered features aim to provide additional context that raw variables may not fully express.
+One-hot encoding is used for categorical variables to make them compatible with machine learning algorithms.

 ### 4.3 Feature Scaling
 Features like Age, BMI, Glucose, etc., are on different scales and will be normalized to ensure each feature contributes equally to model performance.
 To ensure that no single feature disproportionately influences the model’s performance, continuous variables such as BMI, Age, and Glucose levels are standardized using StandardScaler.